How to Hire and Pay Workers in Canada: Guide for US employers

 - Actively advertises their services—there’s proof (on LinkedIn or a personal website) that they’re self-employed and taking on work

 - May hire sub-contractors to complete work for them

 Read more about how to become an independent contractor in Canada.

 How to hire a Canadian foreign worker as a remote full-time employee?

 Hiring a Canadian as a remote full-time employee is more complicated.
 However, if they meet the legal definition of an employee—that is, if they don’t qualify as an independent contractor, according to the list above—it’s legally necessary to have them on payroll.

-You have three options for hiring a Canadian as a remote employee: Hire them directly, set up a Canadian subsidiary that will act as , or use an Employer of Record (EOR) service.
+You have three options for hiring a Canadian as a remote employee: Hire them directly, set up a Canadian subsidiary that will act as the employer, or use an Employer of Record (EOR) service.